AndrewAtLarge/BibUpdate/README.rst

 you compare the old and new versions of your database with programs like *diff* and *tkdiff*.

-I wrote this script because, using hyperref_, I wanted to automatically add links to journals, the arXiv_ and DOIs to the bibliographies of my papers.
+I wrote this script because I wanted to automatically add links to journals, the arXiv_ and DOIs to the bibliographies of my papers using hyperref_.
 This script allowed me to add the missing urls and DOI fields to my BibTeX_ database.
-As a bonus the script helped me to correct many minor errors that I had crept into my BibTeX_ file over the years (for example, incorrect page numbers and years).
-The program is still useful because it is quite successful in updating the preprint entries in my database when the papers are published.
+As a bonus the script helped me to correct many minor errors that had crept into my BibTeX_ file over the years (for example, incorrect page numbers and years).
+Now I use the program to automatically update the preprint entries in my database when the papers appear in MathSciNet_ after they are published.

 As bibupdate_ calls mrlookup_ this program will only be useful if you have papers in your database that are listed in MathSciNet_.
+As described below it is also possible to call MathSciNet_ directly, however, this is less flexible because the *mrnumber* field for each paper is required.

 Options and their defaults
 --------------------------